16 min read

 It involves a series of activities such as identifying potential link sources, creating high-quality content, reaching out to the prospects, and monitoring progress.

-The aim of backlinking campaigns is to boost the SERP performance of your content.
 As search engines like Google use links as a ranking signal, increasing their number can improve the position of your web pages in the search results.

 A successful link-building campaign consists of 5 key steps: